How to Breathe From the Diaphragm in Six Easy Steps

 - Lie down comfortably on your back on your bed or on a mat or carpeted floor.
 Position yourself with your feet flat on the floor and your knees bent (pointing upward).
 Simply follow your breathing for a minute or two with your attention.
 See if you can sense which parts of your body your breath touches.

 - With the weight of the book resting on your belly, lift the book as you inhale and hold it for about 5 seconds.
 Then lower the book slowly as you exhale all of your air.
-Repeat, 5 or 6 times, breathing through the nose.
+Repeat, 5 or 6 times, breathing through the nose and out through the mouth.

 - Repeat this exercise, but this time replace just holding the book for 5 seconds with singing the numbers, 12345678910.
-Lower the book as you sing.
+Lower the book as you sing, expelling your air slowly.

-- Repeat the above exercise and increase your singing the numbers to 15.
+- Repeat the above exercise and increase singing the numbers to 15.

 - Repeat again, singing to 20 or as far as you can.
 DO NOT STRAIN.